 Problem Statement:

-can be segmented into a space-separated sequence of one or more dictionary words.
+Given a string s and a dictionary of strings wordDict, return true if s can be segmented into a space-separated sequence of one or more dictionary words.

 Example 1: